 Michael Long: Assistant Professor, Department of Social Sciences, Northumbria University, UK.
 Dr. Long studies ethical consumption in the agro-food sector using largely quantitative techniques.
 His dissertation, completed at CSU, examines motivations for engaging in ethical consumption.
 Dr. Long’s research focuses on consumption patterns, consumer movements, as well as broader issues of quantitative methodology and political economy.

-Christine M. Porter: Assistant Professor of Public Health, Division of Kinesiology & Health, University of Wyoming; Project Director and Principal Investigator, Food Dignity.
+Christine M. Porter: Associate Professor of Public Health, Division of Kinesiology & Health, University of Wyoming; Project Director and Principal Investigator, Food Dignity and Growing Resilience.
 While earning a Ph.D. in Community Nutrition from Cornell University, Christine was active as a researcher and citizen in the local obesity prevention and food justice initiatives.
 Christine is interested in ethics, radical democracy, social justice, and elimination of health disparities.
 She pursues these interests through her current action research with community organizing to build equitable, healthy, democratic, and sustainable food systems.

 Joshua Sbicca: Assistant Professor of Sociology, CSU.
 Dr. Sbicca’s research focuses on contentious food politics, food justice, social movements, and social inequality.
 He is particularly interested in the social dynamics of labor and land use politics, and the complexities of developing initiatives and coalitions that advance social justice and environmental sustainability.
 His work also explores how food becomes a tool for social change.
 For more please visit: www.joshuasbicca.com.